ssummerhays/startup/conflictTest.md

-This is the conflict test file
+This is a modified conflict test file